troynwynn/ReactMemoryGame/README.md

 #### Components

 * *Navbar* - holds the
- ⋅⋅ 1. ""Click game to begin" list item that changes to (2) once the *gameStarted* state turns to true ⋅⋅ 2.
+ ⋅⋅ 1.
+"Click game to begin" list item that changes to (2) once the *gameStarted* state turns to true ⋅⋅ 2.
 "You guessed correctly" / "You guessed correctly" list item that changes class based on the *gameOver* state ⋅⋅ 3. *Score* component changed based on the *gameOver* state toggling between true and false, increments based on *ClickCard* addClick functionality